How to create an employee benefits package your people love

 So equity is at the centre of many employee benefits offerings.

-• Phantom Stock Options Plan (PSOPs) / Virtual Stock Options Plan (VSOPs): A phantom or virtual plan gives employees the economic benefit of stock ownership without giving them actual company stock.
+- Phantom Stock Options Plan (PSOPs) / Virtual Stock Options Plan (VSOPs): Phantom or virtual stock option plans gives employees the economic benefit of stock ownership without giving them actual company stock.
 It follows the share price, but doesn't give you the same rights as holding a share.
 Phantom shares are mostly found in European markets, especially Germany.

-Ledgy is able to handle many different types of equity plan, enabling companies to run different plans side by side.
+Ledgy's equity plan automation, enables companies to run different plans side by side.
 Below is a screenshot showing an example company-level equity plan, with a number of different plans in action:

 Enhanced leave